Axon Automotive

 Axon Automotive was a British car manufacturer and car components manufacturer based in Northampton, Northamptonshire.
 The company is focused on design and material technologies.

 Axon unveiled its 100 mpgimp hatchback on 23 May 2008 at the Sexy Green Car Show at the Eden Project.
 The new car, which was expected to be on sale in 2010, has a claimed CO2 emission rate of less than 80 g/km.
+The company used lightweight carbon fiber materials to improve fuel efficiency.
+The interior of the two-seater vehicle was made using recycled materials, such as jeans and pinstripe suits, which enhanced its environmental sustainability.